cshjp/pairing_cyryl/social_network/recipes/social_network_repo_class_2.md

 # Model class
 # (in lib/student.rb)

-class Student
+class Post

   # Replace the attributes by your own columns.
-  attr_accessor :id, :name, :cohort_name
+  attr_accessor :id, :title, :content, :views, :user_account_id
 end

 # The keyword attr_accessor is a special Ruby feature